dochy-ksti/munyorunyoru/munyo-sample/readme.md

 Like Markdown, empty lines has meanings because empty-line-type "BR" is defined and it's converted to the &lt;BR&gt; tag. [output.html](https://github.com/dochy-ksti/munyorunyoru/blob/master/munyo-sample/src/samples/html_samples/sample2/output.html)

-HTML source is useful for example purpose, but you need web-browsers to visually understand htmls.
-Download the source and open with your browser.
+HTML source text is useful for illustrative purposes, but you need web browsers to visually understand HTMLs.
+Download the sources and open them with your browser.

 ### [html_sample_3](https://github.com/dochy-ksti/munyorunyoru/tree/master/munyo-sample/src/samples/html_samples/sample3)

-Creating new tags by adding the tags in the language processor. [tags.rs](https://github.com/dochy-ksti/munyorunyoru/blob/master/munyo-sample/src/samples/html_samples/sample3/tags.rs)
+Creating new tags by adding the tags to the language processor. [tags.rs](https://github.com/dochy-ksti/munyorunyoru/blob/master/munyo-sample/src/samples/html_samples/sample3/tags.rs)

-The tags "Alice" and "Bob" make writing the conversations of them more easier. [sample3.munyo](https://github.com/dochy-ksti/munyorunyoru/blob/master/munyo-sample/src/samples/html_samples/sample3/sample3.munyo)
+The tags "Alice" and "Bob" make writing the conversations of them easier. [sample3.munyo](https://github.com/dochy-ksti/munyorunyoru/blob/master/munyo-sample/src/samples/html_samples/sample3/sample3.munyo)

 ### [html_sample_4](https://github.com/dochy-ksti/munyorunyoru/tree/master/munyo-sample/src/samples/html_samples/sample4)

 With MunyoItem, you can use Munyo without "serde".
-That means you can use every tag without specifying the data structure of the tags. [untyped.rs](https://github.com/dochy-ksti/munyorunyoru/blob/master/munyo-sample/src/samples/html_samples/sample4/untyped.rs), [untyped.munyo](https://github.com/dochy-ksti/munyorunyoru/blob/master/munyo-sample/src/samples/html_samples/sample4/untyped.munyo)
+That means you can use every tag without specifying the data structure of the tag. [untyped.rs](https://github.com/dochy-ksti/munyorunyoru/blob/master/munyo-sample/src/samples/html_samples/sample4/untyped.rs), [untyped.munyo](https://github.com/dochy-ksti/munyorunyoru/blob/master/munyo-sample/src/samples/html_samples/sample4/untyped.munyo)

-MunyoItem isn't constrained with Rust syntax, so you can use "#" as typename, for example.
-But when an error occurs, you can't get the line number of it.
+MunyoItem isn't constrained with Rust syntax, so you can use "#" as a typename, for example.
+But when errors occur, you can't get the line numbers of them.
 If you want the line numbers of errors and want to ignore Rust syntax, you need to use [from_str_with_metabuilder](https://github.com/dochy-ksti/munyorunyoru/blob/master/src/lang/from_str_with_metabuilder.rs).
 But currently, the materials about how to use it are unavailable.

 ## [poke_sample](https://github.com/dochy-ksti/munyorunyoru/tree/master/munyo-sample/src/samples/poke_sample)

 Explained in the [readme.md](https://github.com/dochy-ksti/munyorunyoru/) of the main crate.

-This is only meant for writing data efficiently, so it's practical, I think.
+This is only meant for writing data efficiently, so it's a practical example, I think.

 ## [custom_new_sample](https://github.com/dochy-ksti/munyorunyoru/blob/master/munyo-sample/src/samples/custom_new_sample.rs)